cloudfoundry/docs-dev-guide/services/managing-services.html.md

 After targeting and logging into Cloud Foundry, you can view what services are available to your targeted organization.
 Available services may differ between organizations and between Cloud Foundry marketplaces.

+<i>Note: This is an example.
+These services may not be available on your Cloud Foundry marketplace you target.</i>

 <pre class="terminal">
 $ cf services --marketplace
 Getting services from marketplace in org my-org / space test as me@example.com...